grafana/alloy/docs/sources/concepts/config-language/expressions/referencing_exports.md

 }
 ```

-In the preceding example, you wired together a very simple pipeline by writing a few River expressions.
+In the preceding example, you wired together a very simple pipeline by writing a few {{< param "PRODUCT_NAME" >}} expressions.

 ![Flow of example pipeline](/media/docs/agent/flow_referencing_exports_diagram.svg)

 After the value is resolved, it must match the [type][] of the attribute it is assigned to.
-While you can only configure attributes using the basic River types,
+While you can only configure attributes using the basic {{< param "PRODUCT_NAME" >}} types,
-the exports of components can take on special internal River types, such as Secrets or Capsules, which expose different functionality.
+the exports of components can take on special internal {{< param "PRODUCT_NAME" >}} types, such as Secrets or Capsules, which expose different functionality.

 [type]: ../types_and_values/